How To Write a Business Plan On Just One PowerPoint: A Free Template

 Avoid using too many numbers

-The business plan is mainly about presenting data, so it is better to use a lot of charts and graphs to make it easier for investors to understand.
+The. business plan is mainly about presenting data, so it is better to use a lot of charts and graphs to make it easier for investors to understand.

-Use a structured writing style
+You can use a structured writing style.

 Structured writing is the preferred style for business plans.
 It contains the following elements: introduction, overview, strategies, organization, performance, and conclusions.

-Make sure your plan is actionable
+Could you make sure your plan is actionable?

 Business plans should be able to get the reader excited and lead them to take concrete actions in the form of action steps.